-One who has trained in a special field to qualify for the high school four-year provisional certificate must, in addition to the professional courses required for the special certificate, possess the following credits: Organization and management in the academic field.......2 semester hrs.
-Special methods in an academic major or minor.....2 semester hrs.
-Student teaching in the high school academic field.......2 semester hrs.
+One who has trained in a special field to qualify for the high school four-year provisional certificate must, in addition to the professional courses required for the special certificate, possess the following credits: Organization and management in the academic field ...
+2 semester hours Special methods in an academic major or minor.....
+2 semester hours Student teaching in the high school academic field ...
+2 semester hours